This information is for people living in Northern Ireland.

 Social tenants who lived in social housing for one year or more are called secure tenants.

-- owe them rent
+- you owe them rent

-- get complaints about your behaviour
+- neighbours have complained about your behaviour

-- damaged or neglected your property
+- your property appears damaged or neglected

-- lied on your housing application
+- they believe you lied on your housing application

-- abandoned your tenancy
+- it looks like you have abandoned your tenancy

 - they’re redeveloping your home or neighbourhood